 Medicinal cannabis use among seniors is steadily on the rise, so it’s no surprise that CBD oil for seniors is becoming increasingly popular.
-Known for its anti-inflammatory and anti-anxiety properties, CBD oil is a natural, non-addictive alternative to the expensive pharmaceuticals many seniors have to shell out for every month.
+Known for its anti-swelling and anti-stress properties, CBD oil is a natural, non-addictive alternative to the expensive pharmaceuticals many seniors have to shell out for every month.
 Plus, it can get the job done without clouding the head like some pharmaceuticals do.

 Extracted from hemp, which is cannabis with less than 0.3% tetrahydrocannabinol (THC), cannabidiol (CBD) is an active chemical compound known as a cannabinoid.
 Unlike THC (the other well-known cannabinoid), CBD is non-intoxicating and cannot get you high.
 You can find it available in full- or whole-spectrum oils, broad-spectrum oils, or as a CBD isolate oil.

 The spectrums determine how much of the plant profile was maintained during extraction.
 CBD on its own does offer some therapeutic benefits, but it’s not always as effective as using a full- or whole-spectrum oil.
 Broad-spectrum means the producer kept some of the plant’s active compounds but not all, whereas full-spectrum means all the plant’s oil-soluble compounds were harnessed during extraction, including terpenes (aromatic compounds), flavonoids (flavor and pigment compounds), and trace amounts of THC.
 Whole-spectrum oil takes full-spectrum one step further by also maintaining the plant’s water-soluble compounds and other phytonutrients.